-The 2014 Frank O’Connor International Short Story Prize is worth €25,000 to the winning author of a collection of short stories published for the first time, in English anywhere in the world, between July 2013 and June 2014 (selecteds, collecteds or books containing stories published in a previous volume of stories by the author will not be eligible).
+The 2015 Frank O’Connor International Short Story Prize is worth €25,000 to the winning author of a collection of short stories published for the first time, in English anywhere in the world, between July 2014 and June 2015 (selecteds, collecteds or books containing stories published in a previous volume of stories by the author will not be eligible).
 Translations are eligible.
-In 2014 we will be presenting the award for the tenth time.
+In 2015 we will be presenting the award for the eleventh time.

 This prestigious international short story award in the memory of Frank O’Connor is the single biggest prize in the world for a collection of short stories.